TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-performance-xiooperation.md

 ## **Recommended Steps**

 * Consider increasing IOPS by scaling storage size.
 You can increase the storage in the [Azure Portal](https://portal.azure.com) by clicking on the "Pricing Tier" and then scale up the storage as per your requirement.
-* You can also enable [Auto-Grow feature](https://docs.microsoft.com/azure/postgresql/howto-auto-grow-storage-portal), to avoid this issue in the future.
+* You can also enable [Auto-Grow feature](https://docs.microsoft.com/azure/postgresql/howto-auto-grow-storage-portal), to avoid this issue in the future

 ## **Recommended Documents**